formkit/docs-content/inputs/rating.md

 #### Default slot

-Instead of specifying an icon via the FormKit icon plugin, you can just pass a raw SVG using the `default` slot:
+Instead of specifying an icon via the FormKit icon plugin, you can pass a raw SVG using the `default` slot:

 <example
 name="Rating"